cgoettel/bible/README.md

 When a reference is given to a specific manuscript (e.g., a manuscript of the Septuagint), give the Latin name of the manuscript and leave it to the reader to decipher.

 Known issues:
 - No standard for mdashes (ndashes?) that precede Hebrew words.
+(Use a maqaf or rafe?)

 ###Quotations from HALOT
 Only provide complete quotations.
 Match bolding.
 However, when the material contains abbreviations, spell things out.
 We're not as interested in saving space as they are.
 For instance, this excerpt from the entry on נַחֲלָה: